HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 [What is an intuitive explanation of Gradient Boosting?]: https://www.quora.com/What-is-an-intuitive-explanation-of-Gradient-Boosting
-[[Quora-1] What is an intuitive explanation of Gradient Boosting?](https://www.quora.com/What-is-an-intuitive-explanation-of-Gradient-Boosting)
+[[Quora: What is an intuitive explanation of Gradient Boosting?]
+What is an intuitive explanation of Gradient Boosting?](https://www.quora.com/What-is-an-intuitive-explanation-of-Gradient-Boosting)

 [What is the difference between gradient boosting and adaboost?]: https://www.quora.com/What-is-the-difference-between-gradient-boosting-and-adaboost#
-[[Quora-2] What is the difference between gradient boosting and adaboost?](https://www.quora.com/What-is-the-difference-between-gradient-boosting-and-adaboost#)
+[[Quora: What is the difference between gradient boosting and adaboost?]
+What is the difference between gradient boosting and adaboost?](https://www.quora.com/What-is-the-difference-between-gradient-boosting-and-adaboost#)

 [What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?]: https://www.quora.com/What-is-the-difference-between-eXtreme-Gradient-Boosting-XGBoost-AdaBoost-and-Gradient-Boosting
-[[Quora-3] What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?](https://www.quora.com/What-is-the-difference-between-eXtreme-Gradient-Boosting-XGBoost-AdaBoost-and-Gradient-Boosting)
+[[Quora: What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?]
+What is the difference between eXtreme Gradient Boosting (XGBoost), AdaBoost, and Gradient Boosting?](https://www.quora.com/What-is-the-difference-between-eXtreme-Gradient-Boosting-XGBoost-AdaBoost-and-Gradient-Boosting)

 [Gradient Boosting from scratchs]: https://medium.com/mlreview/gradient-boosting-from-scratch-1e317ae4587d